 - Right to Inspect and Copy – Clients have the right to inspect or obtain a copy (or both) of PHI in the mental health and billing records used to make decisions about treatment for as long as the PHI is maintained in the record and Progress Notes.
 Upon request, the details of the request for access process will be discussed with the client.

 - Right to Amend – Clients have the right to request an amendment of PHI for as long as the PHI is maintained in the record.
 This request may be denied.
 Upon request, the details of the amendment process will be discussed with the client.

 - Right to an Accounting – Clients generally have the right to receive an accounting of disclosures of PHI.
 Upon request, the details of the accounting process will be discussed with the client.

 - Right to a Paper Copy – Clients have the right to obtain a paper copy of the notice upon request, even if there has been an agreement to receive the notice electronically.

-- Counseling sessions usually last 55 minutes, and we must end each session promptly.
+Counseling sessions usually last 55 minutes, and we must end each session promptly.
 Payment is due at the end of your appointment.
 You will be charged a $100 late cancellation fee if you cannot make your appointment and you do not cancel the appointment 24 hours in advance.
 Please keep in mind that if you are using insurance they will not cover missed appointments and therefore you will be responsible for the late cancellation fee of $100.
-If you have missed three consecutive scheduled appointments (without contact or notification), I will accept that as your notice that you wish to terminate this agreement and discontinue counseling with me.
+If you have missed three consecutive scheduled appointments (without contact or notification), we will accept that as your notice that you wish to terminate this agreement and discontinue counseling with us.